Dan Breen (1894-1969)

 Seumas [var.
 Séamus] Robinson: Robinson was Officer Commanding the Tipperary 3rd Brigade at the time of the Soloheadbeg attack but was apparently unaware of it until news of the dead policemen emerged.
 His role as O/C was treated by Breen and Tracy as incidental insofar as they claimed to have selected him for a nominal role only rather than take the position themselves.
 Much of the commentary on the event turns on the question of his slighted seniority and his real abilities which were proven in prison when he refused repeatedly to cooperate with the British authorities.
 According to Joe Gannon: ‘Breen and Robinson had a very contentious post-war relationship and far different memories of many aspects of the period.
 The planning of Soloheadbeg was one of them, and since Treacy didn’t survive the war, and the teenage Hogan was never a leader of their actions, there was no one left to say where the truth might lie.
 Breen’s story was that he and Treacy planned the ambush and that Treacy had gotten Robinson installed as commander of the 3rd Brigade because he would be an easily manipulated stooge.
 Robinson’s version was that Treacy had discussed the action with him in December, asking his permission to do it, which he had granted.
 Whichever of those different versions was correct, there was no question [viz., no doubt] that none of them had asked permission from their superiors in the Volunteers.’
 Robinson acted as best man at Breen’s wedding but the publication of My Fight for Irish Freedom (1924), in which Breen played down Robinson’s role so conspicuously, irreparably damaged their friendship.
 (Joe Gannon, ‘Tipperary’s Dan Breen: The Hardest Hard Man’, at Wild Geese - online; accessed 13.08.2021.

-Error record: Ricorso previously cited on this page a quotation from Frank O’Connor, An Only Child (1961) in which he writes ‘I did not like Breen. ... .’
+Error record: Ricorso previously cited on this page a quotation from Frank O’Connor, An Only Child (1961) in which he writes ‘I did not like Breen. [...]’
 (Chap.
 15; pp.192-93; rep. in The Field Day Anthology of Irish Writing, gen. ed.
 Seamus Deane, Derry: Field Day 1991, Vol. 3.)
-This was actually a reference to the school-teacher Denis Breen and not Dan Breen as suggested here.
-I have been rectified in this matter by Brendan -a writer on Breen.
-(15.04.2022)
+This was actually a reference to the school-teacher Denis Breen and not Dan Breen as previously suggested here.
+I have been corrected in this matter by Brendan Lyons, following his contact with RICORSO.
+He further remarks that Denis Breen was a friend of Daniel Corkery [q.v.].
+(15.04.2022.)

 [ top ]